bentoml/BentoML/docs/source/guides/migration.rst

 ~~~~~~~~~

 BentoML version 0.13.1 provides the :code:`@artifacts`
-decorator API [#artifact_decorator]_ for users to specify
+decorator API for users to specify
 the trained models required by a BentoService.
 The specified artifacts are automatically serialized and deserialized
 when saving and loading a BentoService.

 .. code-block:: python